EmeryCSI/CSI-244F24_IA1_JavaScript-Review/README.md

 In this section, we'll explore different types of loops in JavaScript.
 Loops are essential for iterating over data structures and performing repetitive tasks efficiently.

-Remember to add these examples and your solutions to the `app.js` file in your cloned repository.

 1. For Loop:
    The most traditional type of loop in JavaScript.